saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 * Learn basic JavaScript to write page object and test code that runs on Cypress and Testrunner Toolkit (Optional)

 ### Note
+Negative
-Developers that **already have a test suite do not have to do Modules 1.06- 1.08**.
-If you have one, simply create a new SauceCTL project in the folder with your Cypress test suites to get started quickly, moving on to Module 2 after 1.05.
+: Developers that **already have a test suite do not have to do Modules 1.07 - 1.09**.
+If you have one, simply create a new SauceCTL project in the folder with your Cypress test suites to get started quickly, moving on to Module 2 after 1.06.

+#### Clone the Project
+If you would like to follow along with the course, using the exact sample code, you can use the [example tests here](https://github.com/walkerlj0/testrunner-course-example-code/tree/main/Mod1/1.04).

 <!-- ------------------------ -->
 ## 1.02 What Is Testrunner Toolkit